thomastrinhh/MavenProject/README.md

 # CEN 4072 Software Testing Project

 This repository contains the project work for the CEN 4072 Software Testing course.
-The project focuses on testing the login functionality of chat.openai.com using Selenium with the Chrome WebDriver Browser.
+The project focuses on testing the login functionality of Mathway.com using Selenium with the Firefox WebDriver Browser.
 The tests are automated and implemented in Java.

 ## Project Structure